BioPsyk/cleansumstats/assets/meta_data_readMe.txt

 stats_GCMethod=
 # Were stats adjusted post-hoc by some version of Genomic Control?
 # If so, which GC control method was used.
-Could be Genomic Control (GC), or ..., or unknown
+Could be Genomic Control (GC), none, or ..., or unknown
 # options: <character string>, missing
 # example: stats_GCMethod=GC